cyversewarwick/csi/README.md

 Part of CSI is placing an assumption on how we expect the hyperparameter values to be distributed, and in [Penfold et al., 2011][penfold2011] the hyperparameters were assumed to be Gamma distributed with a shape parameter of 10 and a scale parameter of 0.1.
 If you wish to alter the shape/scale parameters of the gamma distribution, provide them as shape and scale with just a semicolon between them.

-### Process Count

-**Default:** 8

-CSI features multiple levels of parallelisation, aiming to speed up the run time of the algorithm.
-This parameter controls how many threads are opened, and matches the default allocation of an iPlant node.

 ### Weight Truncation

 **Default:** 1e-5